A Celebration of Charis: I. His Excuse for Loving

 Sorry, no poems have been posted.

-Analysis and Comments on A Celebration of Charis: I. His Excuse for Loving
+Comments, Analysis, and Meaning on A Celebration of Charis: I. His Excuse for Loving

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Celebration of Charis: I. His Excuse for Loving here.